 Inductive kickback voltage, diodes/resistors, and wiring a ButterflyMX Smart Intercom directly to an electric lock

-While it is always best to run an 18 or 22 AWG line from one of the Butterfly’s dry contact relays back to your access control system for rex, it is sometimes necessary to wire directly to an electric lock/strike.
+While it is always best to run an 18 or 22 AWG line from one of the Butterfly’s dry contact relays back to your access control system for REX, or Request to Exit, it is sometimes necessary to wire directly to an electric lock/strike.
 Maybe your building lacks an access control system or there is some physical obstacle that makes it impossible to run the line.
 Either way, it is necessary to protect the smart intercom from inductive kickback voltage.